-Back home, I quickly sawed the yew into quarters that I hope will do for small spindles.
-Here is the rather unpromising yew trunk before and after cutting.
-You can see its leaves, as well as some ivy clinging.
+Back home, I sawed the yew into quarters that I hope will do for small spindles.

-Next was the dark-heart sycamore.
+Next were the dark-heart logs.
 Using my bandsaw, I split the logs down the middle.
 Inside, a revelation!
 Streaks of yellow, brown and pink running right through the wood like lettering in seaside rock.
 I cut most of it into bowl blanks, but saved some for spindles.
 Here is one of the logs before and after cutting.